JD-ETH/copark86.github.io/_pages/about.md

   - /about.html
 ---

-*Currently Looking for a job in robotics startup, starting earlist January 2019*
+*Robotics Perception Engineer at SevenSense Robotics, Zürich Area*

 My Skill sets
-- Robot Perception
-- Experience in SLAM, Computer Vision, machine learning with LiDAR or camera
+- Deep understanding of Robotic Perception topics as SLAM, Computer Vision, machine learning with LiDAR/Camera
 - Working with Ground Vehicle and Aerial Vehicle Platforms
 - C++11 and Python Programming in ROS
+- Optimization, Linear Algebra, Probabilisitc and their usage in robotics
+- Version Control and Container
 - GPU and Embedded System programming
-- Team player with experiences in hackathons.
+- Team player with great communication skills.

-Looking for a startup, that has:
-- skilled supervision
-- motivated employees
-- flexible schedules
-- utilizing state-of-art technologies

-If your robotics startup is looking for a motivated software engineer, contact me under jiadong.guo@outlook.com